Kommandocentralen/kommandocentralen.github.io/README.md

 # kommandocentralen.github.io
-This is a test page.
+This is my repository for learning front-end development.